juniorsundarCasual/TGT/vault/volume-5.chapter-344.md

 "It can't be THAT easy!"

 "It isn't.
 Didn't you hear a word Senior Brother Markus said in last week's 'Theory of Cultivation'?"

+"I didn't!
+I had food poisoning and was bedridden for the whole week!
+It was horrible!"

+"Oh shit! *cough* I mean, how did that happen?"

+"My parents sent me some homemade delicacies from our hometown.
+Turns out, we cannot substitute the Red Mint from our town with the local variant..."

+"I hope you aren't talking about the Incontinentia Plant, when Matron Reva uses to make laxatives..."

+"My parent's didn't know about the plant's side effect when you heat it and extract its oils!
+Luckily they didn't eat any of the delicacy, or else all that would remain of them would be dried husks."

+"But the dosage shouldn't be high enough to cause you such problems.
+After all, you're in the Middle Stage of Mana Condensation realm."

+"My mother lost her sense of smell some time back...
+Our food is either bland or heavily flavoured - there is no middle ground."

+"God damn!
+Just how much of the Plant did she use?"

+"The Plant only faintly smells of mint.
+So she added it until she smelt the equivalent of ten mint leaves."

+"My goodness!
+That's at least ten entire Incontinentia Plants!"

+"More like twenty...
+My mom's condition..."

+"How the hell are you able to walk and sit?!"

+"It was embarrassing, man!
+I lost all control of my anus and kept leaking all over the place."

+"Can we please stop talking about this shit *cough* I mean, can we get back to the important matter"

 ____